microspectrometer/dev-kit-2020/doc/book/spi-slave-data-ready-signal.md

 pin, either by polling the pin or using an interrupt.

-The general purpose I/O on the SPI Master that connects to the Slave Select on he SPI slave is the dedicated *Data Ready* pin for this particular SPI slave.
+The general purpose I/O on the SPI Master that connects to the Slave Select on the SPI slave is the dedicated *Data Ready* pin for this particular SPI slave.
 The SPI slave pulls the pin low when it is ready to send data.

 Since the SPI hardware forces the data direction of Slave Select to be an input,